adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP48CERT1
 Certificate of less than one academic year in Precision Production.
-Cert. less than one academic yr in Precision Production.
+Cert. <1 academic yr in Precision Production.

 CIP48CERT2
 Certificate of at least one but less than two academic years in Precision Production.
-Cert. at least one but less than two academicyrs in Precision Production.
+Cert. >1<2 academicyrs in Precision Production.

 CIP48ASSOC
 Associate degree in Precision Production.
 Assoc. deg. in Precision Production.

 CIP48CERT4
-Award of more than two but less than four academic years in Precision Production.
+Award of at least two but less than four academic years in Precision Production.
-Award more than two but less than four academicyrs in Precision Production.
+Award >2<4 academicyrs in Precision Production.

 CIP48BACHL
 Bachelor's degree in Precision Production.